-Kantar Sifo AB is a wholly owned subsidiary of Kantar, and is part of the Kantar TNS Group.
-Kantar Sifo is Sweden's largest supplier of insights to government agencies, companies and organisations.
-The results from our surveys are important grounds for decisions for our clients.
-As we operate in a trust industry, privacy issues are taken most seriously at Kantar Sifo.
+Kantar is the world's leading data, insights and consulting company.
+In Sweden we operate within two companies, Kantar Media Sweden AB and Kantar Sverige AB.
+The results from our surveys are important grounds for decisions for our clients; agencies, companies and organizations.
+Kantar Media conducts surveys under the brand name Sifo.
+As we operate in a trust industry, privacy issues are taken most seriously at Kantar.
 The information we collect is processed into statistics and is anonymised before reporting, unless expressly agreed otherwise.
 We treat all personal data and individual responses confidentially.
-The purpose of this policy is to let you know why you can feel safe with Kantar Sifo's processing of your personal data and what rights you have if we process your personal data.
+The purpose of this policy is to let you know why you can feel safe with Kantar's processing of your personal data and what rights you have if we process your personal data.

 What is personal data?

 Personal data is information that can identify a living individual, e.g. Name, personal identification number, telephone number, email address, location data, network identifier, images or videos.

 What is processing of personal data?

 Every action or combination of actions performed with personal data is to be regarded as processing, whether performed automatically or manually.
 Examples of the processing of personal data by us at Kantar are collecting, registering, organising, structuring, storing, processing, modifying, developing, reading and usage.
 Restriction, deletion or destruction are other examples that also constitute processing.

 What personal data do we process and for what purposes?